NSSure/thanatos-css/README.md

 # Thanatos CSS
-Simple CSS is a lightweight yet robust css library designed to minimize JS usages for layouts and styles.
-The plugin contains various built in components, helper classes and SaaS variables to allow you to custom the styling to fit your needs.
+Thanatos CSS is designed to be a light weight pure CSS framework with no JS.
+There are various built in components, helper classes, and variables that allow you to customize the plugin to your specifications.

 #### Components
 - Breadcrumbs
 - Buttons
 - Cards
 - Code
+- Color Swatch
+- Form
 - Labels
 - Modals
 - Navigation
 - Pagination
 - Tables
+- Tooltip

+### Animations
+- Loop, duration, and other helpers
+- Fade
+- Pulse
+- Rotate

 #### Helpers
 - Animations
+- Color
+- Layout
+- Spacing
+- State
 - Typography
-- Layout